 The Company has entered into agreements (See Note 5 - License Agreements) with third parties to acquire the rights to develop and potentially commercialize certain products.
 Such agreements generally require an initial payment by the Company when the contract is executed.
 The purchase of license rights for use in research and development activities, including product development, are expensed as incurred and are classified as research and development expense.
 Additionally, the Company may be obligated to make future royalty payments in the event the Company commercializes the technology and achieves a certain sales volume.
 In accordance with Financial Accounting Standards Board (FASB) Accounting Standard Codification (ASC) Topic 730, "Research and Development", (ASC 730), expenditures for research and development, including upfront licensing fees and milestone payments associated with products not yet been approved by the FDA, are charged to research and development expense as incurred.
-Future contract milestone and /or royalty payments will be recognized as expense when achievement of the milestone is determined to be probable and the amount of the corresponding milestone can be objectively estimated.
+Future contract milestone and /or royalty payments will be recognized as expense after the achievement of the milestone and the corresponding milestone payment is legally due.

-Contingent Considerations
+Contingent Consideration

 Certain agreements (See Note 5 - License Agreements) the Company enters into involve the potential payment of future consideration that is contingent upon certain performance and revenue milestones being achieved.
-Asset acquisitions are accounted for using a cost accumulation and allocation model and the cost of the acquisition is allocated to the assets acquired and liabilities assumed.
-Contingent consideration obligations incurred in connection with an asset acquisition are recorded when it is probable that they will occur and they can be reasonably estimated.
+Contingent consideration obligations incurred in connection with the purchase of license rights for use in research and development activities are recorded when legally due.